BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ### **Select the repository you want to use for continuous deployment.**

-For this tutorial, I assume its Hugo101, else you can filter through your repositories in real time.
+For this tutorial, I assume its Hugo101, else you can filter through your repositories in real-time.

 ![](https://cdn-images-1.medium.com/max/2560/1*eLqmQvQ-EO_gdgSdlu3jjQ.png)

 ### **Deploy settings**

-Here you select the branch you wanted published, your [build command](https://gohugo.io/getting-started/usage/#the-hugo-command), and your publish (i.e. deploy) directory.
-The publish directory is public.
+Here you select the branch you wanted to be published, your [build command](https://gohugo.io/getting-started/usage/#the-hugo-command), and your publish directory (Directory that contains the built static files).
+The publish directory for Hugo is public.
 The following steps assume you are publishing from the master branch.

 ![](https://cdn-images-1.medium.com/max/2560/1*eS_547o7sh8vVqiHAopqNw.png)